nycmeshnet/nycmeshnet.github.io/faq/index.md

 **What is involved in a rooftop install?**

 Rooftop installs are mostly done in pairs.
-You should try to find line-of-sight to another node location less than two miles away.
+You must try to find line-of-sight to another node location less than two miles away.
 To do this you will probably have to talk to people in the neighborhood and convince them to also install a node.
-We also have a collection of rooftop panoramas where you can check for possible line-of-sight connections.
+Also check for nearby nodes on our [[map]](../map) We also have a collection of rooftop panoramas where you can check for possible line-of-sight connections.

 The other type of rooftop install is where you are close to a public space (park, cafe, bar etc.).
 The router can be aimed at the public space as a public Wi-Fi access point.